-Peter Checkland's action research program, see Systems Science, in the 1980's forms the basis of work by Checkland, Wilson and others in the development of Soft Systems Methodology (glossary) (SSM) (Checkland 1999; Wilson 2001).
+Peter Checkland's action research program, see Systems Science, in the 1980's forms the basis of work by Checkland, Wilson and others in the development of soft systems methodology (SSM) (Checkland 1999; Wilson 2001).
 SSM formalizes the idea of a soft approach using systemic thinking to expose the issues in a problem situation and guide interventions to reduce them.
 SSM provides a framework of ideas and models to help guide participants through this systemic thinking.